 Implementation of Mitigation Measure 4.C-50 (implement Mitigation Measure 4.C-2a), set forth below, which is hereby adopted and incorporated into the Project, would reduce these impacts, but not to a less-than-significant level.
-Implementation of Mitigation Measures 4.C-2a (TDM Program) could improve intersection LOS by reducing vehicle trips.
+Implementation of Mitigation Measures 4.C-2a (TDM Program) could improve intersection LOS by reducing vehicle trips, although it would be speculative to quantify the potential improvement.
 Because further mitigation is within the responsibility and jurisdiction of the City of Oakland, which can and should adopt feasible mitigation, this impact is significant and unavoidable.